nemanjami2/genomska/README.md

 http://samtools.sourceforge.net/pileup.shtml

-And outputs only variants in vcf file format.
+And outputs only variants in vcf file format on system standard output.

 Arguments for running script: